google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Customize media metadata (title, artist, album name, artwork) and respond to media related events (seek, track change) on the Web with the new Media Session API.
+description: Customize web media notifications and respond to media related events with the new Media Session API.

 {# wf_updated_on: 2017-02-06 #}
 {# wf_published_on: 2017-02-06 #}